-We continue to require patients to have a referral from a primary care or other provider for COVID-19 testing.
-If you do not have a primary care provider, we can help you find one; call our Community Call Center at 888-554-4234.
+Patients must have a referral from a primary care or other provider for COVID-19 testing.
+If you do not have a primary care provider,call 413-582-2001.

 For statewide resources including an interactive map showing a complete list of COVID-19 testing locations near you, visit mass.gov/covid-19-testing.